Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 Bring your own cloud account
 ****************************

-On the `Teams or Enterprise <https://lightning.ai/pricing>`_ tier, you can connect your own AWS account.
+As a `Teams or Enterprise <https://lightning.ai/pricing>`_ customer, you have the option to connect your existing AWS account to Lightning AI.